-- I. Each Board member is entitled to receive a stipend of \$50.00 for each regular or special Board meeting and each mandated training session that occurs outside of these meetings.
-The total stipend paid may not exceed \$400.00 per month per COB member. - COB member stipends and the total monthly stipend paid may be periodically adjusted at the discretion of the City Council. - II.
-The City of Santa Barbara shall provide stipends for child/elder care during sanctioned meetings and activities of the Review Board. - i.
-The CFC recommends reimbursement of up to \$50 per meeting for child/elder care. - ii.
-The COB and the IPM shall, in consultation with the City Administrator, establish a reimbursement process specific to child/elder care stipends. - III.
-Review Board members shall be reimbursed for reasonable expenses incurred in performing duties in accordance with City policies regulating reimbursement to City of Santa Barbara officers and employees (including parking and transportation in attending meetings of the COB). - The COB and the IPM shall, in consultation with the City Administrator, establish policies and procedures regarding qualified expenses and reimbursement.
+- I. Each COB member receives a stipend of \$50.00 for each regular or special board meeting and each mandated training session that occurs outside of these meetings.
+The total stipend paid may not exceed \$400.00 per month per COB member. - i.
+COB member stipends and the total monthly stipend paid may be annually adjusted at the discretion of the City Council. - II.
+COB members shall be reimbursed for reasonable expenses incurred in performing their duties, in accordance with City policies regulating reimbursement to City of Santa

+Barbara officers and employees (including parking and transportation in attending meetings of the COB).

+The COB and the IPM shall, in consultation with the City Administrator, establish policies and procedures regarding qualified expenses and reimbursement.